banner

 }

-In the above, there are three methods for dispatching events, and these three dispatch methods have a sequence; as long as one is processed first, the others will not be used.
+In the above dispatching of events, there are three methods, and these three dispatch methods have a specific order; as long as one is handled first, the subsequent methods will not be used.

 Message's own callback